MilosBijelic/Yahoo-NBA-fantasy-analytics/README.md

 <br/>
 <br/>

-Resources and documentation for future development and data that can be extracted from the Yahoo API: https://developer.yahoo.com/fantasysports/guide/
+Resources and documentation for future development and data that can be extracted from Yahoo's developer guide: https://developer.yahoo.com/fantasysports/guide/